Updated July 9, 2021

-Below are Central Services’ actions to ensure appropriate cleaning in government-occupied workspaces:
+Below are SaskBuilds and Procurement's actions to ensure appropriate cleaning in government-occupied workspaces, both owned and leased:

-- We are ensuring janitorial service providers in government owned and leased spaces adhere to enhanced cleaning standards including regular disinfection of fixtures and high-touch surfaces.
+- Janitorial service providers in government owned and leased spaces continue to be held to enhanced cleaning standards including regular disinfection of fixtures and high-touch surfaces.

-- Where landlord-provided cleaning remains at standard levels, Central Services has arranged for additional cleaning in common areas to ensure leased buildings are being kept to the same standards as government-owned buildings.
+- Where landlord-provided cleaning remains at standard levels, SaskBuilds and Procurement continues to arrange for additional cleaning in common areas to ensure leased buildings are being kept to the same standards as government-owned buildings.

-- All Building Managers are maintaining a “rolling supply” of hand soap, towels and hand sanitizer.
-If needed, stock is being redistributed across the building portfolio until new product is received.
+- All Building Managers continue to maintain a “rolling supply” of hand soap, towels and hand sanitizer.

-- Hand sanitizer and disinfecting products are available in common high-use areas of buildings, as supplies permit (with the exception of the public areas in correctional centres, court facilities and particular locations where the use of alcohol-based hand sanitizer is not appropriate).
+- Hand sanitizer and disinfecting products continue to be available in common high-use areas of buildings (with the exception of the public areas in correctional centres, court facilities and particular locations where the use of alcohol-based hand sanitizer is not appropriate).
 Personal sized hand sanitizer is not supplied to individual office occupants.

 Back to main COVID-19 page